grafana/grafana/docs/sources/administration/configuration.md

 ### plugins

-Directory where Grafana will automatically scan and look for plugins.
+Directory where Grafana automatically scans and looks for plugins.
 Manually or automatically install any plugins here.

 **macOS:** By default, the Mac plugin location is: `/usr/local/var/lib/grafana/plugins`.

 ### provisioning

-Folder that contains [provisioning]({{< relref "../administration/provisioning" >}}) config files that grafana will apply on startup.
+Folder that contains [provisioning]({{< relref "provisioning.md" >}}) config files that grafana will apply on startup.
 Dashboards will be reloaded when the json files changes

 ## [server]

+### protocol

+`http`,`https`,`h2` or `socket`

+> **Note:** Grafana versions earlier than 3.0 are vulnerable to [POODLE](https://en.wikipedia.org/wiki/POODLE).
+So we strongly recommend to upgrade to 3.x or use a reverse proxy for SSL termination.

 ### http_addr